ukriu/ukriu.github.io/posts/ReadMe.md

 # How can I add my own posts?
 > Im not sure why you'd want to, but you can!

-Heres the step by step instructions on how to:
+Here are the step by step instructions on how to:

 ## 1) Fork the repository
 Click the big blue "Fork" button and fork the repository.